mre/mre.github.io.v2/blog/2017-digitial-clocks.md

 Option 1 might dilute your beautiful design, while option 2 might mean frustration for your users.
 Neither option is appealing.

-Basically, our oven *maps* multiple functions to the same button.
+Our oven *maps* multiple functions to the same button.
 But the most annoying thing is, that each device has *a different mapping*.
-Learning to set the time on my oven won't help me with the dishwasher, which sports a totally different interface!
+Learning to set the time on my oven won't help me with the dishwasher, which sports an entirely different interface!

 ### Takeaways